endymion1818/deliciousreverie-2023/src/content/posts/cache-and-dedup-requests.md

 So now we have a timestamp which we can use to decide if the localStorage item is stale and discard it.

 A word on Temporal.
 I'm using a polyfill alongside the browser implementation just now.
-It'll be implemented in everywhere else other than Firefox soon [now it's at Stage 3](https://tc39.es/proposal-temporal/#sec-temporal-objects).
+It'll be implemented soon [now it's at Stage 3](https://tc39.es/proposal-temporal/#sec-temporal-objects).

 ## Conclusion